 Substitutions

-You can make several substitutions and still wind up with a simple yet stunning salad.
+You can make several substitutions and still wind up with a simple yet stunning bacon broccoli salad.
 Here are a few you can make:

 - Broccoli is of course the star here, but it can share the spotlight with cauliflower if you'd like to add it in.